humblec/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 Example of a secret can be found in [glusterfs-provisioning-secret.yaml](glusterfs-provisioning-secret.yaml).

 * `gidMin` + `gidMax` : The minimum and maximum value of GID range for the storage class.
-A unique value (GID) in this range ( gidMin-gidMax ) will be used for dynamically provisioned volumes.
 These are optional values.
 If not specified, the volume will be provisioned with a value between 2000-2147483647 which are defaults for gidMin and gidMax respectively.
+If specified, a unique value (GID) in this range ( gidMin-gidMax ) will be used for dynamically provisioned volumes.
+The GID of the provisioned volume will be set to this value.
+It is required to run Heketi version >= 3 to make use of this feature.
+This GID will be released from the pool when the subjected volume is deleted.

 Reference : ([How to configure Heketi](https://github.com/heketi/heketi/wiki/Setting-up-the-topology))